(in-person) courses and conferences effective July 1, 2021 and available COVID-19 online education and resources.

 In support of improving patient care, Mayo Clinic College of Medicine and Science is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

-Mayo Clinic College of Medicine and Science designates this live activity for a maximum of .50 AMA PRA Category 1 Credits™.
+Mayo Clinic College of Medicine and Science designates this internet point-of-care activity for a maximum of .50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Other Healthcare Professionals